Austin Stone Worship

-Austin Stone Worship, formerly Austin Stone, are an American contemporary worship music collective from Austin, Texas founded in part by Chris Tomlin.
+Austin Stone Worship is an American contemporary worship music collective from Austin, Texas, founded in part by Chris Tomlin, as a part of Austin Stone Community Church.
 The band started making music in 2002, while they have since released six albums, and four of those charted on the Billboard magazine charts.

 Background

-Formed in 2002 in Austin, Texas, with Chris Tomlin, being one of their originating members, and they now count as their members the following: Aaron Ivey, Chris Collins, Kyle Lent, Matthew Moore, Philip Ellis, Logan Walter, Jimmy McNeal, Daniel Darnell, Marcus Dawes, Brett Land, Jimmie Ingram, Todd Hartmann, Jeremy Andrew, Matt Graham, Jaleesa McCreary, Dietrich Schmidt, James Muturi, Zach Conley, and Christian Rudman.
+Formed in 2002 in Austin, Texas, with Chris Tomlin, being one of their originating members, and they now count as their members the following: Matthew Moore, Philip Ellis, Logan Walter, Jimmy McNeal, Daniel Darnell, Marcus Dawes, Brett Land, Jimmie Ingram, Todd Hartmann, Jeremy Andrew, Matt Graham, Jaleesa McCreary, Dietrich Schmidt, James Muturi, Zach Conley, and Christian Rudman.

 Music history

 The worship collective have released six albums, and four of those charted on the Billboard magazine charts.
 Their albums are the following: Austin Stone Live in 2011, A Day of Glory in 2012, The Reveille Volume 1 in 2013, King of Love in 2013, The Reveille Volume II in 2014, and This Glorious Grace in 2015.